-The objective of this study is to investigate the effects of energy-efficient behavior reminders on electricity conservation in a New York City Public High School setting.
-It was hypothesized that energy-saving actions implemented through behavior will reduce electricity consumption in a high school setting when they are implemented daily.
+This study investigated the effects of energy efficient behavior reminders on energy conservation in a public high school setting.
+It was hypothesized that energy saving actions implemented through behavior will reduce electricity consumption in a high school setting when they are implemented daily.
 Schools, a major source of energy usage, contribute to a large amount of the current carbon dioxide output.
 This large contribution can be attributed to the fact that 12.5% of New York's population is made up of students.
 (Anonymous, 2022) (US Census Bureau, 2023).
-To reduce energy consumption as well as the resulting carbon output, New York schools must decrease the amount of electricity used.
+In order to reduce energy consumption as well as the resulting carbon output, New York schools must decrease the amount of electricity used.
 By using a New York public high school as a model, the effectiveness of altering behavior on electricity use can be gauged in a public school setting and could potentially be applied to several public high schools both in and outside of New York.